changgoo/usrp-sciprog/day1/1-terminal-and-cmd-line.md

 Note that when I want to work with an env variable (after setting), the name is prefaced with a dollar sign!

+Most of the above commands are not actually part of `bash`, but are programs that can be run from within a `bash` shell.
 So how does your `bash` shell know about all of those scripts (like `cat`) that aren't part of the `bash` shell?
 Well, there is a special environment variable called `$PATH`, and this tells your shell where to look for program names when you type something in the terminal prompt.
 Dump the contents of this variable:

     $ echo $PATH